kondrash2206/Pyspark_Sparkify_project/README.md

 Investigation of 12Gb Dataset on AWS EMR using pyspark

 ### Project Overview
+Imagine you are a data scientist of an imaginary music streaming service Sparkify.
+Over some time you collected a millions of logs of more than 20000 service users.
+This contains following information: when user interacted with an app, how it interacted like listened song, visited home page or cancels his/her subscription e.t.c.
+As a result around 20% of users cancelled their subscription.

-Goal of this project is to develop a machine learning model that predicts whether a user of a music streaming app "Sparkify" (not real app) is going to cancel his/her subscription.
+Goal of this project is to develop a machine learning model that predicts whether a user of a music streaming app "Sparkify" is going to cancel his/her subscription.
 Based on this knowledge certain benefits could be offered to such users which could prevent a cancelation of a subscription.

 The work consists of following  steps:
 1. Investigation of a "mini" version of dataset (128 Mb).
 The goal here is to define a set of features that are likely to be correlated with user churn and based on that define an ETL pipeline for a real "large" dataset.